docker/import-restrictions/README.md

 Restrict imports in your go project.

+This tools helps maintainers keep dependencies clean when they have multiple packages inside the same repo that shouldn't depend on each other.

 ## Usage

 By default this tool will search for a configuration file named `import-restrictions.yaml` in the current directory, you can give it another configuration file with the flag `--configuration`.